vittorioromeo/bcs_thesis/source/30_ecst/20_metaprogramming.md

 ### Motivation and usage

 User-provided compile-time settings are a vital part of ECST: in order to allow users to set options in a convenient and clear way, **option maps** were implemented using [`boost::hana::map`](http://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/structboost_1_1hana_1_1map.html) instances and method chaining.
-Here's an example of user code that creates a *system signature* for `s::acceleration`:
+Here is an example of user code that creates a *system signature* for `s::acceleration`:

 ```cpp
 constexpr auto ss_acceleration =